Daniel Daly: World War I

-Daly's service in World War I began November 4, 1917, initially fighting in Toulon and Aisne.
-During the Battle of Belleau Wood in June 1918, Daly served as the first sergeant of 73rd Company, 6th Marine Regiment, 4th Marine Brigade, attached to the U.S. Army's 2nd Infantry Division.
-On June 1, the regiment was placed in a gap in the line left by the French 43rd Division, with the intent to stop the German advance toward Paris.
+Daly's service in World War I began with his arrival in France on November 4, 1917, as first sergeant of 73rd Company, 6th Marine Regiment, 4th Marine Brigade, attached to the U.S. Army's 2nd Infantry Division.
+The division initially trained in the Toulon Sector, near Verdun (March–May 1918), and saw action at the Third Battle of the Aisne.
+At the outbreak of the Battle of Belleau Wood on June 1, 1918, Daly's regiment was placed in a gap in the line left by the French 43rd Division, with the intent to stop the German advance toward Paris.
 The Marines drove back an attack by the German 28th Division on June 2.
 On June 5, a German shell landed in an ammunition dump at Lucy-le-Bocage, starting a fire.
 Daly quickly led a party from his company into the flames to extinguish the blaze, preventing the arsenal from exploding.

 On June 6, the Marines went on the offensive.
-The Germans were entrenched in the woods, separated from the Marines by 400 yd of open wheat field.
+The Germans were entrenched in a forest, separated from the Marines by 400 yd of open wheat field.
 Facing 1,200 Germans with 200 machine guns, the 73rd Company was pinned down by intense fire.
 As the Marines took cover at nightfall, Daly walked openly to each of his machine gun positions, rallying and coordinating his men.
 On June 10, a German machine gun unit advanced close to Daly's position.
 Daly immediately charged the weapon, destroying it with three grenades, shot the unit's commanding officer with his .45 caliber pistol, and took its remaining 14 soldiers prisoner.
 As the battle raged later in the day, Daly exposed himself to enemy fire while evacuating the wounded.
-For his actions from June 5–10, Daly was awarded the Navy Cross, the Distinguished Service Cross, and the French Médaille militaire.
+For his actions from June 5–10, Daly was awarded the Navy Cross, the Army's Distinguished Service Cross, and the French Médaille militaire.

-Daly's final campaign was the Meuse–Argonne offensive.
+Daly later fought in the Battle of Saint-Mihiel and the Battle of Blanc Mont Ridge.
+His final campaign was the Meuse–Argonne offensive.
 By the war's end, he had suffered a bullet wound in the shoulder and two shrapnel wounds in the leg.
-Daly left active duty for the United States Marine Corps Reserve in 1919, and officially retired on February 6, 1929 at the rank of sergeant major.
+After serving in the American occupation force in Germany, Daly left active duty for the United States Marine Corps Reserve in 1919, and officially retired on February 6, 1929, at the rank of sergeant major.